kurt213/mongodb-to-postgresql/README.md

 An example database model setup has already been created based on the JSON data in the 'dummy_data' folder.
 Please see the section further down for instructions on running the example data.

 The object data model is an object created in the data_model.js file. this contains a list of objects (one for each table), and within each of these an array with information on the table, field names and field types.
-The field and table names MUST match the collection name and fields
+The field and table names need to match each other to pick up the correct collection name and fields

 ```
 Example: